Venice Grand Canal

 Assessment

-You will need to complete two pieces of summative coursework (set during mid-autumn term and mid-spring term), which will include rubrics and revision guidance to ensure you are supported when completing your work and so that you are aware of the assessment expectations.
-There will also be two 1-hour in-class tests (scheduled at the end of autumn term and at the end of spring term) run on the VLE (bring your own device), and one practical in the form of an oral examination (at the end of spring term or during the summer term).
-The coursework, tests and practical contribute to your final grade.
+You will need to complete 2 pieces of summative coursework (set during mid-term 1 and mid-term 2) which will include rubrics and revision guidance to ensure you are supported when completing your work and so that you are aware of the assessment expectations.
+There will also be a 1-hour in-class examination (scheduled at the end of term 2), and one practical in the form of an oral examination (at the end of term 2 or during the summer term).
+The coursework, examinations and practical contribute to your final grade

 Assessment information for students on a course with a year abroad